christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 #### Environment Schedule

 Describe the environment's schedule.
-This comes in four-parts:
+This comes in four parts:

 ##### Data Schedule

-Describe in details using the example table below how data is moved / transferred to the various environments.
+Describe in detail using the example table below how data is moved / transferred to various environments.
 If a consistent mechanism is used only one overall environment description is required.

 ***Example:***